libero/browser/README.md

 Getting started
 ---------------

+To run Browser in the `dev` environment:

 1. Run `docker-compose down --volumes --remove-orphans && docker-compose up --build`.

+2. Open http://localhost:8080/ to see the homepage.

-2. Open http://localhost:8080/articles/article1 to see the scholarly article `article1` in the `dev` environment.
+3. Open http://localhost:8080/articles/article1 to see the scholarly article `article1`.

 ### Configuration